NGP Arts NGP Arts

 • Best Fund Mobilizer award

 S.No.
-Category Awardees
+Category Staff In-charge Awardees

 Faculty of Basic and Applied Sciences